Digital Volunteer Brigade

 Chris has a PhD in sociology from the University of Chicago as well as a BS in each of physics and applied computational mathematics from Virginia Tech.
-Dr. Graziul is the Vice Chair of CEDR’s board of directors.
+Dr. Graziul is the Chair of CEDR’s board of directors.

 Crystal was one of the co-founders of the volunteer collective that CEDR has based itself on.
 Outside of her volunteer work with CEDR, she is an established musician, having played with a variety of bands and musical groups.
 Her recent projects include: assistant producer and session work for an independent label.
 She is excited to have the opportunity to bring her creativity into the rescue and technology space.
 Ms. Smith is the organization’s recording secretary.